logicminds/gherkin-chaos-maker/README.md

 This project uses **Behave**, a behavior-driven development (BDD) framework, to test and generate chaos testing experiments in JSON format.
 The framework includes step definitions, hooks, and tests to ensure the correct generation of chaos experiments.

+This project is a working template/design that you can copy for your own needs and only provides the ability to abstract away the creation of json from feature/scenarios.
+You will need to clone this repo and write your own step code.

 ## Features